 The problem with health metrics (QALYs and DALYs)

-Effective altruists have tended to use health metrics (QALYs and DALYs) as the proxy for well-being adjusted life years (WALYs).
-However, these standard health metrics are misleading proxies for happiness.
+Researchers in the effective altruism community have tended to use health metrics (QALYs and DALYs) as the proxy for Well-being Adjusted Life Years (WELLBYs).
+However, these standard health metrics are misleading proxies for well-being.
 For ease, we quote at length from Clarke et al. (2018, p85):

 In the QALY system, the impact of a given illness in reducing the quality of life is measured using the replies of patients to a questionnaire known as the EQ5D.
 Patients with each illness give a score of 1, 2, or 3 to each of five questions (on Mobility, Self-care, Usual Activities, Physical Pain, and Mental Pain).
 To get an overall aggregate score for each illness a weight has to be attached to each of the scores.
 For this purpose members of the public are shown 45 cards on each of which an illness is described in terms of the five EQ 5D dimensions.
 For each illness members of the public are then asked,“Suppose you had this illness for ten years.
 How many years of healthy life would you consider as of equivalent value to you?”
 The replies to this question provide 45N valuations, where there are N respondents.
 The evaluations can then be regressed on the different EQ5D dimensions.
 These “Time Trade-Off” valuations measure the proportional Quality of Life Lost (measured by equivalent changes in life expectancy) that results from each EQ5D dimension.

 QALYs are not a very good guide to what makes people happy or satisfied because they are based on people’s preferences over how bad they imagine various health states are, rather than how bad they are when they experience them and we are not very good at imagining what makes us or others happy (see below).